 Organizations and businesses use surveys to carry out concept testing making it a simple proposition for brands of all sizes to utilize.
 In the following section, we will discuss the different methods of concept testing.

-Over the years, researchers have designed and applied many different methods of concept testing.
+Over the years, researchers have designed and applied many different concept testing methods.
 These methods are categorized based on how the concepts are displayed.
 Each of these methods is suitable for different types of research.
 Concept testing is easily achieved with the help of a research platform.
 Here are the four primary methods of concept testing: